ianepperson/pyredminews/README.rst

    urllib2.HTTPError: HTTP Error 403: Forbidden
    >>>

-Different versions of Redmine are inconsistent about when they returns 403 and when they just doesn't work.
+Different versions of Redmine are inconsistent about when they returns 403 and when they just don't work.
 You can't rely on the lack of an
 HTTPError to guarantee success.

 Other Objects